Sumit-ai/Sumit-ai.github.io/README.md

 ### Readings
 - My reading repository contains the my reading list, research papers i have read the coureses i am taking or planning to take.
+Please click [here](http://sumit-ai.me/Machine-learning-Readings/) to see the full list.